 Market Demand for Rehab Therapy is Growing

-These are just a few of the main differences between outpatient therapy clinics and inpatient rehab therapy.
+These are just a few of the main differences between outpatient clinics and inpatient rehab therapy.
 While they both play a vital role in the recovery process, knowing which setting is best suited for a patient depends on the patient’s condition and the intensity of therapy needs.

 To learn more about how Net Health’s cloud-based EMR can harness intelligent insight into staff and patient performance and leverage patient attendance metrics, download our E-book.